Engee documentation

-Simple multichannel filter
+Simple multi-channel filter

-The figure below shows the model we are studying
+The figure below shows the model we are studying.

-in this demonstration.
+in this demo.

 Pkg.add(["WAV"])